-We have audited the consolidated financial statements of Turnium Technology Group Inc. and its subsidiaries (the "Company") which comprise the consolidated statements of financial position as at September 30, 2022 and 2021, and the consolidated statements of comprehensive loss, changes in deficiency and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Turnium Technology Group Inc. and its subsidiaries (the Group), which comprise the consolidated statements of financial position as at September 30, 2023, and the consolidated statements of comprehensive loss, changes in deficiency and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at September 30, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at September 30, 2023, and the consolidated financial performance and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).